crsmith01/redux-store/README.md

 ```

 ## Mock-Up
-The following animations demonstrate the application's appearance and functionality:
+The following animations demonstrate the application's appearance and functionality.

-he following animation shows how a user can register using the Signup page and then navigate to the Products page:
+A user can register using the Signup page and then navigate to the Products page:

 ![A user registers on the Signup page and then navigates to the Products page, which displays images and descriptions of products.](./Assets/22-state-homework-demo-01.gif)

-The following animation shows how the user can select a category, choose a product, view details about it on the product page, and add and remove it from their shopping cart:
+The user can select a category, choose a product, view details about it on the product page, and add and remove it from their shopping cart:

 ![The user selects a category, chooses a product, views details about it on the product page, and adds it to and removes it from their shopping cart.](./Assets/22-state-homework-demo-02.gif)